liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/14-installing-liferay-on-jboss-7.1.markdown

     This allows OSGi plugins like Audience Targeting to work properly by exposing the Portal API through the OSGi container.

+4. In the same `jboss-deployment-structure.xml` file, find the `<jboss-deployment-structure>` tag and update the `1.0` number within the `xmlns` attribute to `1.1`.

-4. To trigger deployment of `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in  your `$JBOSS_HOME/standalone/deployments/` folder.
+5. To trigger deployment of `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in  your `$JBOSS_HOME/standalone/deployments/` folder.
    On startup, JBoss detects the presence of this file and deploys it as a web application.

-5. Remove `eclipselink.jar` from
+6. Remove `eclipselink.jar` from
    `$JBOSS_HOME/standalone/deployments/ROOT.war/WEB-INF/lib` to assure the Hibernate persistence provider is used instead of the one provided in the `eclipselink.jar`.

     Now it's time to start Liferay Portal on JBoss!

-6. Start the JBoss application server.
+7. Start the JBoss application server.

 Now you are truly *the boss* when it comes to deploying Liferay Portal on JBoss!